yangshun/front-end-interview-handbook/contents/trivia.md

 - Why did you use library X over library Y?

 The best and correct way to prepare for such questions is to really understand the concepts and get some hands-on experience in applying them in a project.
 Memorizing the answers is not recommended but is acceptable if you are running out of time.

+## Where to practice

+If you're looking for free questions to practice, try [GreatFrontEnd](https://www.greatfrontend.com), which has a [huge bank of free questions](https://www.greatfrontend.com/prepare/quiz).
+Each question also comes with a solution authored by me.

 ## Common questions